victorpreuss/zr16-processor/README.md

 ## Authors
 - **Victor Hugo Bueno Preuss** - *Initial Work*
-	- Postgraduate Student in UFSC - Electrical Engineering Department
+	- Postgraduate Student at UFSC - Electrical Engineering Department
-	- email: victor.preuss@posgrad.ufsc.br
+	- Contact: victor.preuss@gmail.com
 ## License

+ZR16-processor is under GNU General Public License, version 3.
+See LICENSE file.

 ## Acknowledgements

 Great thanks to the folks at Santa Maria DH who developed the ZR16S08 microprocessor and provide a nice documentation about it. (**That's brazillian technology!
 Brilliant!**)

 Also a special thanks for professor Eduardo Augusto Bezerra who came up with the project idea and helped with insights throughout the implementation.